 TGmc editor: change the text from D4.3 page 3693 line 42 as shown:

-DataRate is calculated using equation Equation (V-2)
+DataRate is calculated using equation Equation (V-2) and has units of b/s

 TGmc editor: change the text from D4.3 page 3693 lines 13 and 14 as shown:

-MPDU_pA_MPDU is in units of s/b
+MPDUpAMPDU is dimensionless

-MPDUSS is in units of bits
+MPDUSS is dimensionless

 TGmc editor: at page 3692 line 64, remove the min and max function defintions as shown:

-min(x,y) = the minimum of x and y

-max(x,y) = the maximum of x and y

-RSSI is the RSSI of Beacon or Probe Response frames received from the STA with the MAC address that matches the PeerMACAddress in the MLME-ESTIMATED-THROUGHPUT.request primitive
+RSSI is the RSSI (in dBm) of Beacon or Probe Response frames received from the STA with the MAC address that matches the PeerMACAddress in the MLME-ESTIMATED-THROUGHPUT.request primitive

-P_adjust is the implementation specific power adjustment parameter used to convert RSSI into SNR, as well as take into account potential TX power differences between Beacon/Probe Response frames to data frames.
+P_adjust is the implementation specific power adjustment parameter (in dBm) used to convert RSSI into SNR, as well as take into account potential TX power differences between Beacon/Probe Response frames to data frames.
 The nominal value is 88 if the Beacon or Probe Response frames were received using DSSS or CCK rate, and 86 otherwise.

 References: